8 Powerful Ways to Start a Cover Letter (With Examples)

 Follow these tips to ensure the beginning of your cover letter is powerful:

-- Use numbers when applicable.
+Use numbers when applicable.
 If you include accomplishments in your opening, try to quantify them to better impress the hiring manager.
 Using numbers to detail your qualifications in your opening also helps put your work into perspective.
-For example, you can write that you helped improve customer satisfaction by 16% in the last quarter.
+For example, you can write that you helped improve customer satisfaction by 16 per cent in the last quarter.